synapsecns/sanguine/docs/bridge/docs/04-Routers/01-Synapse-Router/index.md

 <figure>
     <BridgeFlow />
-    <caption>User assets are sent to a bridge contract, moved to the destination chain, and returned to the user.</caption>
+    <figcaption>User assets are sent to a Bridge contract, moved to the `destChain`, and returned to the user.</figcaption>
 </figure>

 ## Queries